 How to get to Elounda and Spinalonga

 Elounda is an hour east from Heraklion’s Nikos Katzanzakis international airport, and it’s a stunning drive.
-The car rental center is directly at the airport so you can get on the road right away.
+Rental Center Crete has a car rental branch at Heraklion airport, so you can get on the road right away.

 Alternatively, you can take public transportation from the airport to the KTEL bus station of Heraklion, and from there take the bus to Agios Nikolaos, which takes about an hour and a half- click here for a schedule.
 From Agios Nikolaos, you can transfer to a bus to Elounda – see here.